dashygo097/c-mlir/README.md

 ninja check-mlir
 ```

-For faster compilation we recommend using -DLLVM_USE_LINKER=lld.
+For faster compilation,i recommend using -DLLVM_USE_LINKER=lld.

 **3. Build `cmlirc`:**